arjun-com/hash-suite/README.md

 -   Website: arjun-com.github.io/me
 -   Github: [@arjun-com](https://github.com/arjun-com)

+## Planned TODOs

+-   [ ] Migrate descriptions of hashes to markdown.

 ## Important Note

 -   This project is in its very early stages.

 ## Show your support